 1. Connect with local issues & building needs to raise your profile

-Florida cities and coastal towns face a complex range of issues, growing pains, economic challenges, environmental issues, and more.
+Florida cities and coastal towns face a complex range of issues, growing pains, economic challenges, environmental and sustainability issues.
 Chances are good that your approach to architecture helps answer at least one of those local challenges.

-Downtown revitalization projects, coastal environmental concerns, transportation challenges are just some of the critical needs that present great opportunity for architects to lead the way with vision and practical expertise.
+Downtown revitalization projects, coastal erosion and sea-level rise concerns, and transportation challenges are just some of the critical needs that present great opportunity for architects to lead the way with their practical expertise and visionary thinking.

 Take what you know about the issues, and what you know how to do, and get out there and share it: